jeffspence/jeffspence.github.io/publications.md

 title: publications and preprints
 permalink: /publications/
 ---
-for publications with more than a handful of authors, only the (co-)first authors are listed.
+for publications with more than a handful of authors, only the first few authors are listed.
 a list of publications is also available through [google scholar](https://scholar.google.com/citations?hl=en&user=jMaIpR4AAAAJ&view_op=list_works&sortby=pubdate)